-The superintendent may-digitize or otherwise electronically retain school district records and may destroy paper copies of the records.
+The custodian of district records or their designee_may digitize or otherwise electronically retain school district records and may destroy paper copies of the records.
 An electronic record which accurately reflects the information set forth in the paper record after it was first generated in its final form as an electronic record, and which remains accessible for later reference meets the same legal requirements for retention as the original paper record.